Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Dedicated wheelchair spaces are available on Regiojet trains.

-Cheap train tickets from Berlin Alexanderplatz to Dresden
+How do I find cheap train tickets from Berlin Alexanderplatz to Dresden?

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.